openkcm/dummy-service/README.md

 # Dummy Service

-TODO: add here some info
+TODO: add here some info something in additional